The longest night – winter solstice

 The Venus retrograde period can be divided into two halves of approximately three weeks each.
 The first is from 13th May to 4th June when Venus disappears from view, swallowed up by the Sun.
 The second period lasts from 5th June to 25th June.
 Matters tend to come to a head in the first three week period.
 The truth of the heart is revealed.
 In the second half of the Venus retrograde period we reflect on what has been revealed and make new choices or put things right.

 Out with the old and in with the new!

 During Venus retrograde, you could find people from the past reappearing in your life.
-Perhaps a reassessment of old friends, ex-lovers, estranged family members, or former work colleagues/partners.
+Therefore, perhaps a reassessment of old friends, ex-lovers, estranged family members, or former work colleagues/partners is in order?
 And as Venus is the planet of beauty and aesthetics, you may find yourself throwing out old clothes, repainting the shed, or changing your hair colour.

 Mars in Aries – impatience creates forward movement

 Warrior god and action planet Mars will enter ruling sign Aries on 29th June for a six month stay.
 Normally Mars spends just six weeks in a zodiac sign, but every couple of years, he turns retrograde, moving backwards and forwards through the same zodiac sign for months and going over the same ground.

 Throughout the coronavirus lockdown period, Mars has been travelling through Capricorn, Aquarius and Pisces – signs of duty, care for community and selflessness, where the desires of the individual are willingly (or sometimes begrudgingly) sacrificed to the needs of the collective.
 The end of June brings a dramatic shift in priorities.
 Mars in Aries is an independent, self-willed, selfish and impatient kind of energy.
 This could manifest in a number of ways.